What to Do If You’re Scammed by Car Dealership

 If you feel that may have been taken advantage of, overcharged, or outright scammed, here’s the steps I would recommend you take.

-Talk to dealership management
+First, talk to dealership management

 Once you’ve realized something fishy happened, you may want to immediately call your salesperson.
 I wouldn’t recommend doing that.
 The salesperson isn’t going to be able to do anything to help resolve this issue, and they probably won’t want to if they did something nefarious.